ethereum-optimism/optimism/specs/rollup-node-p2p.md

 and only having to compare the L2 chain inputs to the L1 data as compared to processing everything one block at a time.

 The rollup node will *always* prioritize L1 and reorganize to match the canonical chain.
-The L2 data retrieved via the P2P interface is strictly a speculative extension to improve the happy case performance.
+The L2 data retrieved via the P2P interface is strictly a speculative extension, also known as the "unsafe" chain, to improve the happy case performance.

 This also means that P2P behavior is a soft-rule: nodes keep each other in check with scoring and eventual banning of malicious peers by identity or IP.
 Any behavior on the P2P layer does not affect the rollup security, at worst nodes